 Before you think waffles are out of your reach, let me convince you otherwise.

 I’m betting that you have a waffle iron somewhere in the house or that you’ve been thinking of buying one.
 Well, it’s time to pull it out/make the purchase, because you NEED to make waffles a standard part of your weekend rotation!

 Magically, waffle batter doesn’t need much.
 Fresh ingredients are minimal.
 Whisk everything into a bowl and breakfast is well on its way.

 These particular waffles require cornmeal, which can be found in the baking aisle of any grocery store.
 The cornmeal takes these waffles from plain Jane ordinary to something really spectacular.
 Crisp and crunchy, earthy yet sophisticated, these will up your waffle game considerably!

 Sweet or Savory?

-For sweet waffles, I lay out berries, strawberry butter (1/2 cup butter + 2 Tbsp strawberry jam), maple syrup, whipped cream, and a sprinkling of powdered sugar.
+For sweet Cornmeal Waffles, I lay out berries, strawberry butter (1/2 cup butter + 2 Tbsp strawberry jam), maple syrup, whipped cream, and a sprinkling of powdered sugar.

 But either way, you can’t go wrong!